 Along the side, there are three buttons and a gesture button integrated into the thumb rest, which by default is used to perform movement-based gesture commands while held.
 Logitech advertises a battery life of up to 24 months with a single AA battery and has companion software that offers a good range of customization options, including button remapping and custom profile settings.
 There's also a compartment where you can store the USB receiver when it's not in use.

-The Logitech Pebble M350 is an extremely portable choice with a very flat, low profile, just as its name suggests.
-It also comes in four different colors to suit your setup.
-Although its shape may look unusual, it's easy to carry.
-You can connect this mouse wirelessly using Bluetooth, and it uses a single AA battery for power, which Logitech indicates can provide power for up to 18 months.
+If you want something even cheaper that's great for portability, check out the Logitech Pebble Mouse 2 M350s.
+Thanks to its very low and flat profiles, it's easy to slip into bags or pockets, and it comes in four different colors to suit your setup.
+It connects wirelessly using Bluetooth and uses a single AA battery for power, which Logitech advertises as giving you up to 24 months of battery life.
 Unlike the Apple Magic Mouse 2, this mouse has a physical scroll wheel with clearly defined steps, which you may prefer over the Apple mouse's virtual, touch-surface scroll wheel.

 Unfortunately, it isn't a very comfortable option for extended periods because of its compact design.
-It's also missing features typically found on productivity-oriented mice meant for desktop use, like side buttons or a free scrolling mode.
-Also, Logitech doesn't offer customization software for this mouse, so you can only customize its settings or button functions with third-party software.
-That said, it's a popular low-cost option if you're frequently on the go and looking for the best Bluetooth mouse for Mac.
+It's also missing features typically found on productivity-oriented mice meant for desktop use, like side buttons or a free-scrolling mode.
+Luckily, with this second generation, the mouse now supports customizability through the Logitech Options+ software.
+Overall, it's a popular low-cost option if you're frequently on the go and looking for the best Bluetooth mouse for Mac.

 Although we recommend the Logitech MX Master 3S here, you won't go wrong with any mouse in the MX Master lineup.
 The older models are often on sale, so they're worth checking out if you're looking for a high-performing office mouse on a budget.
 The differences between versions are minor, so going with an older model won't cause you to lose any major functionality or comfort.
 Each model features the same ergonomic, right-handed shape with a thumb rest and two scroll wheels, and they all offer the same Bluetooth connectivity with a solid battery life of up to 70 days on a full charge.